dotnet/training-tutorials/content/csharp/getting-started/encapsulation-oop.md

 }
 ```

+### Tip {.tip .newLanguage}
+> Encapsulating collections is difficult because even if the collection is readonly, its contents often aren't.
+If client code can change the collection's elements, it breaks encapsulation, and often you want the objects in the collection to also be readonly.
+Sometimes the only way to achieve this is to use a custom type for this purpose (which may not be worth the effort).

 ### Encapsulating Infrastructure

 Another area in which encapsulation can greatly benefit program maintainability is when it comes to *infrastructure*.
 Infrastructure refers to all of the things outside of your code that your program must interact with, such as the file system, databases, the system clock, email servers, etc. Working with these systems requires certain implementation-specific code that is generally at a lower level of abstraction than your programming model (assuming you're not writing device drivers or something similar).
 Failure to encapsuate infrastructure properly can result in code that is tightly coupled to a particular implementation, making it hard to evolve as requirements change, and likely hard to test in isolation from its infrastructure, as well.